Main COPD Causes

 - Alpha-1-antitrypsin deficiency – In this genetic condition, the lungs do not produce alpha-1-antitrypsin, a protein that protects against the damaging effects of certain enzymes.
 However, alpha-1-antitrypsin deficiency causes just 1 percent of all COPD diagnoses.

 As the medical community strives to learn more about COPD causes, researchers are also investigating newer and more promising ways to treat the condition.
-One of these options is cellular therapy, which is offered at the Lung Institute.
+One of these options is cellular therapy, which is offered at the Lung Health Institute.
 Using a patient’s own cells to help reduce inflammation, alleviate symptoms and possibly even slow the progression of the disease, this alternative treatment has helped many individuals improve their quality of life following a COPD diagnosis.